TraekWells/personal-site/content/projects/the-book-shelf.md

 I'll admit that this is probably a bit unfair since this was my first time ever using [Tailwind CSS](https://tailwindcss.com/) in a real project but handling your styles with classes feels weird to me.
 Tailwind isn't the first utility-first CSS framework I've used and I'm sure I'll use others in the future.

-Even though I expected slower results because I had to learn how to use their system, I **massively** underestimated how much time would be spent refering to their docs for guidance.
+Even though I expected slower results because I had to learn how to use their system, I **massively** underestimated how much time would be spent referring to their docs for guidance.
 With that being said, [their docs](https://tailwindcss.com/docs) are top-notch and extremely well-written.

 I will use Tailwind CSS again in the near future to give it another proper shot, but as of now, I prefer to write the CSS myself.